WHAT IS A ROOT CANAL TREATMENT?

 There is a high success rate of more than 90% in most cases of root canal treatment.
 The initial assessment of the existing condition of the tooth and correct diagnosis of the cause of the infection, are keys to the success.

-Complications such as procedural error, where the instrument used in the cleaning of canal may fracture, or a cracked tooth where the tooth may not be salvageable, often reduced the chance of success.
+Complications such as procedural error, where the instrument used in the cleaning of the canal may fracture, or a cracked tooth where the tooth may not be salvageable, often reduce the chance of success.

-Root canal treated teeth may also fail years after treatment was completed.
+Root canal treated teeth may also fail years after treatment is completed.
 This is often due to missed canal(s) where infected pulp tissue may have been left behind.
-This will require specialist endodontist management, where with the help of an operating microscope, will be able to retreat the tooth.
-However, the success rate in cases of retreatment are often reduced due to significant weakening of the tooth during retreatment.
+This will require endodontist specialist management, where with the help of an operating microscope, will be able to retreat the tooth.
+However, the success rate in cases of retreatment is often reduced due to significant weakening of the tooth during retreatment.

-We understand that endodontic treatment is a complex, time-consuming and a costly treatment.
-Your dentist will discuss the complications that may arise in your course of endodontic treatment and explore all the treatment options available, prior to commencement of treatment.
+We understand that endodontic treatment is a complex, time-consuming and costly treatment.
+Your endodontic specialist in Wangaratta will discuss the complications that may arise in your course of endodontic treatment and explore all the treatment options available, prior to commencement of treatment.